0liveiraVictor/postgres-dbms-in-docker-container/README.md

 For more details on running containers, you can access the [Running Containers](https://docs.docker.com/engine/containers/run/) documentation.

 If you have any questions regarding Docker execution flags, refer to the [General Guidelines](#general-guidelines) section.
-The guidelines provide examples based on the PostgreSQL instance installation process but offer a general informative approach that may be useful to you.
+The guidelines provide examples based on the Postgres instance installation process but offer a general informative approach that may be useful to you.
 If you need more general information about pgAdmin, I recommend checking the [pgAdmin Documentation](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html).

 ## Connecting Postgres and pgAdmin on the Docker Network